As well as being a global financial capital and the home of fantastic chocolate and cheese, Switzerland is

 If you’re planning a visit, be aware that even a short train ride through the country will leave you with more photos of glistening lakes, rolling green hills, and snow-capped mountains than you know what to do with.

 Here’s everything you need to know about buying a SIM card in Switzerland.
 I’ve also included details on the odd roaming situation in Liechtenstein if your trip takes you there as well.

 There are three cell service providers in Switzerland, plus various companies reselling service on each network.
 Swisscom and Sunrise have the largest networks, while Salt’s coverage is slightly lower but still covers 90%+ of the population.

 Switzerland isn’t a cheap country to visit, and that’s equally true for cell service as anything else when buying from the main providers.

 As it often does elsewhere in the world, however, Lycamobile offers lower costs as long as you’re happy to buy from convenience stores and other small retailers, and don’t expect too much in the way of support when getting set up.

 Since it had the cheapest prices and uses the excellent Swisscom network, that’s the company I went with.

-One of the good things about buying Lycamobile SIMs anywhere in the world is there’s rarely a lack of places selling them.
-That was as true in Zurich as anywhere else — a Thai restaurant near my accommodation had a sign in the window, as did a tiny convenience store a little further down the road.
+One of the good things about buying Lycamobile SIMs anywhere in the world is that there’s rarely a lack of places selling them.
+That was as true in Zurich as anywhere else: a Thai restaurant near my accommodation had a sign in the window, as did a tiny convenience store a little further down the road.

 The store owners were friendly and helpful, speaking good English.
 They also had brochures outlining the various options, which were in German but easily understandable.
 I chose the option that sounded best, and the owners took care of the rest.